Jarrett Jack: Golden State Warriors (2012–2013)

 On July 11, 2012, Jack was traded to the Golden State Warriors in a three-team trade including the Philadelphia 76ers, who received Dorell Wright from Golden State.
 The Hornets received the right to Edin Bavčić in the deal.

 On February 22, 2013, Jack recorded a double-double with 30 points and 10 assists against the Spurs and became the first bench player to record such numbers since Magic Johnson in 1996.

 At the end of season, Jack finished third in the Sixth Man of the Year voting.

 Cleveland Cavaliers (2013–2014)

-On July 12, 2013, Jack signed with the Cleveland Cavaliers.
+On July 12, 2013, Jack signed a four-year, $25 million contract with the Cleveland Cavaliers.
 On April 15, 2014, he was named the recipient of the ninth annual Austin Carr Good Guy Award.
 The award, named after Cavaliers legend Austin Carr, is designed to recognize a Cavaliers player who is cooperative and understanding of the media.

 Brooklyn Nets (2014–2016)

 On July 10, 2014, the Cleveland Cavaliers traded Jack to the Brooklyn Nets in a three-team trade also involving the Boston Celtics, as they needed to clear cap space to re-sign LeBron James.
 This is the second trade involving Jack where the team trading him away received the rights to Edin Bavčić in return.
 Hours after graduating from Georgia Tech on December 13, 2014, Jack travelled to Charlotte to join his teammates for their game against the Hornets.
 In 20 minutes of action off the bench, he recorded 14 points, 5 assists, and 2 rebounds to help the Nets win 114–87.

 On November 14, 2015, Jack scored a season-high 28 points in an overtime loss to the Golden State Warriors.
 On January 3, 2016, he was ruled out for the rest of the season with a torn anterior cruciate ligament and small medial meniscus tear in his right knee.
 He sustained the injury the previous night during the second half of the Nets' game at Boston.
 On June 30, 2016, Jack was waived by the Nets.

 On July 15, 2016, Jack signed with the Atlanta Hawks.
 However, on October 20, 2016, he was waived by the Hawks due to injury.
 He had been unable to practice during training camp due to torn right knee ligaments he suffered in 2015–16, and subsequently sat out all seven of the Hawks' exhibition games during the preseason.